bgamari/ghc-wiki-import/view-patterns-new.md

 This way, you don't have to write the name of the view function in each case.
 However, there is a still a syntactic marker saying that the case isn't an ordinary pattern match, which may be useful in understanding the performance of the code.

+Of course, you can only use one view function for each hidden-type/view-type pair this way, since you can only have one instance of the class.

 #### Functional dependencies